Farewell to Forums: Digital Press

 In that case, Stinkor was the decade’s toy industry at its most absurd.
 He didn’t have laser eyes or a grappling hook or some battery-powered talent.
 He just stank.

 Stinkor never had an easy time in the He-Man ranks.
 The staff for the cartoon reportedly laughed him out of the writers’ room, and he never appeared in the show (he would have presented a confused moral anyway, showing kids that you should in fact judge people by how they smell).
-The 2002 Masters of the Universe revamp tried to develop some background for him, but there’s only so much you can do with a character called Stinkor.
-The recent Masters of the Universe Revelation, set after the 1980s cartoon, tries to make up for Stinkor’s original absence by giving him a few moments before he’s thrashed by more popular characters.
-He does not appear in the trailer for that new Masters of the Universe movie, which looks almost bland and safe enough to ignore something as goofy as Stinkor.
+The 2002 Masters of the Universe series featured him and tried to develop some backstory, but there’s only so much you can do with a character called Stinkor.

 Even so, there are Stinkor toys aplenty.
-We’re in the grip of rampant 1980s nostalgia grabs to momentarily soothe our slow capitalist decline into ruin and chaos, so you’ll see not only multiple He-Man lines but multiple He-Man crossovers with Ninja Turtles, Thundercats, Transformers, and so forth.
+We’re in the grip of rampant 1980s nostalgia pandering to momentarily soothe our slow capitalist decline into ruin and chaos, so you’ll see not only multiple He-Man lines but multiple He-Man crossovers with Ninja Turtles, Thundercats, Transformers, and so forth.
 New Stinkors take every shape from little decorations to his elaborate redesign from Revelation.
-I have resisted all of this.
+I resisted all of this.
 I didn’t need a Stinkor in 1985, so I didn’t need one today.

 Last month, however, my aunt and uncle were housecleaning and sent me some old toys that my cousins no longer wanted.
 This was among them.

 Could it be the same Stinkor I stupidly refused so many years ago?
 It’s possible.
-My grandmother indulged my cousins as much as she did my sister and me, so it’d make sense if she had just offloaded Stinkor on them instead of taking him back to the store.
+My grandmother indulged my cousins as much as she did my sister and me, so it’d make sense if she offloaded Stinkor on them instead of taking him back to the store.
 I’d say that my prodigal Stinkor has returned, though to be accurate I must note that I, not Stinkor, was foolish and wasteful in my youth.

-And he still smells!
-Mattel actually baked a patchouli mix into the plastic that composed Stinkor, giving him a distinct but hardly mephitic aroma.
 Perhaps if I’d jested about Stinkor to my grandmother after I received and opened the toy, she would have found the scent unobjectionable and seen nothing wrong with me leaving him around the house like some skunk-man air freshener.
 Yet this would have lumped Stinkor in with all of my other He-Man figures to be forgotten (and probably sold).
 And then I’d have nothing to write about this month.

 For further reading on Masters of the Universe and the interplay between toys and cartoons, Brian Brown’s The He-Man Effect takes a thorough look at the history and nature of the whole process.
 It’s a good primer for anyone navigating the traps of acritical nostalgia, though I think it leaves out a major reason He-Man and similar TV shows caught on: there weren’t a lot of better alternatives in children’s programming at the time.
-If Masters of the Universe set kids down a treacherous path, I partly blame Turbo Teen and The Biskitts.
+If Masters of the Universe sent kids down a treacherous path, I partly blame Turbo Teen and The Biskitts.
 And since Stinkor wasn’t in the original cartoon, I can’t blame him all that much.

-There’s one more thing: Grandma, I’m sorry I made dumb jokes about Stinkor back then.
+There’s one more thing.
+Grandma, I’m sorry I made dumb jokes about Stinkor back then.
 I hope it’s okay that I’m making them now.

 Tailenders: Catching Up